+So forget about what I have to say and get to watching videos.
 Im just a fan of Dubstep music and the scene.
-I request that you worry less about my typos and odd sense of humor and just enjoy the video madness on the page below 😉 Alright, now that that’s clear im gonna put on some good Dubstep music and tell you a story… cue the music..
+I request that you worry less about my typos and odd sense of humor and just enjoy the video madness on the pages 😉 Alright, now that that’s clear im gonna put on some good Dubstep music and tell you a story… cue the music..

 Enter the SUB BASS ((((0))))

 In the late 90s people started to ask the question What is Dubstep dancing? is it the same as a Dubstep skank?
 What is Dubstep skanking you ask, well it means different things to different people.
 A popular trend as of late (see video by my talented mate SaladUK below) has seen random clips from obscure and unrelated videos spliced and diced to create a spastic and often glitchy presentation of people, animals and objects animated and overdubbed with often intense, heavy Dark Dubstep music.
 Often referred to lovingly by the fans and fanatics as Filth music or FilthStep.